 Dr. Kevin Class

 Kevin Class is a musician who exemplifies versatility.
 Having excelled in performance on various instruments at an early age (most notably the violin and piano) he was raised around orchestras, and demonstrated early success as a composer and conductor.
-Moving effortlessly amongst between podium and piano, Kevin has become an accomplished thinker, teacher and performer as a pianist, collaborator and conductor of both orchestral and operatic literature.
-Kevin presently serves as the Director of Collaborative Piano at the University of Tennessee - Knoxville, where he also hold the position of Music Director of the university's acclaimed Opera Theatre.
-Prior to this appointment, he served on the Opera Studies faculty of Indiana University where he was Music Director and Conductor of the Martina Arroyo Opera Courses.
+Moving effortlessly between podium and piano, Kevin has become an accomplished teacher and performer as a pianist, collaborator and conductor of both orchestral and operatic literature.
+Kevin presently serves as the Director of Collaborative Piano at the University of Tennessee - Knoxville, and as Music Director of the university's acclaimed Opera Theatre.
+Prior to this appointment, he served on the Opera Studies faculty of Indiana University where he was Music Director and Conductor of the Martina Arroyo opera courses.